seancvr/terraform_linode_basic/README.md

 # Deploy basic cloud VM instance to Linode with Terraform
-This repository contains the Terraform configuration files and simple shell scripts to automate the deployment of a simple virtual machine instance to Linode cloud.
+This repository contains the Terraform configuration files and shell scripts to automate the deployment of a simple virtual machine instance to Linode cloud.

 ## Deployment steps